Showing posts with label Mango. Show all posts

 Methi/Fenugreek seeds are one of the most importance spices in Mangalorean cuisine.
 My Ajji would soak few methi seeds in buttermilk and make us drink after heavy meals as methi is good for digestion.
 Read more about benefits of Methi here and here.
 Menthe Chutney is one dish which is full of different flavours.
 Bitter methi is ground with creamy coconut and spicy chilli and then cooked with dash of jaggery to give it little sweet flavour.

-Menthe Chuteny (Methi Seeds Chuteny):
+Menthe Chuteny (Methi Seeds Chuteny)

 Prep Time: 10 mins